-- 3.1 The official Team Entry Form must be forwarded by all participating countries to both the FIH and the Organising Committee not later than 14 days before the start of the tournament. - 3.2 All players must be identified by their respective playing shirts numbered within the range 1 32 which must remain the same throughout the competition. - 3.3 The Team Entry Form must include: - a the names of up to 18 players wishing to take part in the tournament identified by their respective playing shirt numbers; - b the name of the Team Manager, not being the Team Coach, Assistant Team Coach or Team Medical Doctor; - the Stand-in Team Manager who will take over the duties and responsibilities of the Team Manager if nominated to be the Team Manager for a particular match or if the Team Manager is incapacitated or suspended; - d the name(s) of the Team Coach, and any Assistant Team Coach, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - e details of the primary and alternative colours of field players clothing; each piece in one set must consist of at least 80% single colour and the other set must consist of a colour(s) completely different from the dominant one(s) in the first mentioned set for shirt, shorts/skirt/skorts and socks; and - f details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from the primary and alternate colours of the field players' shirts.. - 3.4 In the event that a tournament is played at the same time as another tournament at the same venue, the Team Manager and stand-in Team Manager named in the Team Entry Form must be a different Team Manager and stand-in Team Manager to those named in the Team Entry Form for that other tournament. - 3.5 The Organising Committee must hand a copy of all entry forms to the Tournament Director upon his/her arrival at the venue.
+- 3.1 The official Team Entry Form must be forwarded by all participating countries to both the FIH and the Organising Committee not later than 14 days before the start of the tournament. - 3.2 All players must be identified by their respective playing shirts numbered within the range 1 32 which must remain the same throughout the competition. - 3.3 The Team Entry Form must include: - a the names of up to 12 players wishing to take part in the tournament identified by their respective playing shirt numbers; - b the name of the Team Manager, not being the Team Coach, Assistant Team Coach or Team Medical Doctor; - the name of the Stand In Team Manager who will take over the duties and responsibilities of the Team Manager if nominated to be the Team Manager for a particular match or if the Team Manager is incapacitated or suspended; - d the name(s) of the Team Coach, and any Assistant Team Coach, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - e details of the primary and alternative colours of field players clothing; each piece in one set must consist of at least 80% single colour and the other set must consist of a colour(s) completely different from the dominant one(s) in the first mentioned set for shirt, shorts / skirt / skorts and socks; - f details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from the primary and alternate colours of the field players' shirts. - 3.4 The Team Entry Form must be accompanied by a completed Age Verification Form and supporting Age Verification Documents in respect of each player named on the Team Entry Form, if required, as set out in the FIH Athlete Eligibility Regulations.
+The FIH may at any time require players to undergo age determination tests to confirm their eligibility to play in a competition.
+Any player who fails such a test, or who refuses or fails without compelling justification to submit to such test, or evades such test, shall be excluded from the competition, and proceedings may be brought before the FIH Disciplinary Commissioner seeking further